MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 Model space
 ---------------------
-The Opensees model space is can be set to either 2-D or 3-D.
+The Opensees model space can be set to either 2-D or 3-D.

 By default the :class:`~OpsGrillage` object creates a 2-D grillage model that exist in the 3-D model space.
 The model has 6 degrees-of-freedom at each nodes.
 The grillage model plane lies in the x-z plane of the coordinate system.